marcin-milinski/workshop/README.md

 ### DIP - Dependency Inversion Principle

 Conventional application architecture follows a top-down design approach where a high-level problem is broken into smaller parts.
 In other words, the high-level design is described in terms of these smaller parts.
-As a result, high-level modules that gets written directly depends on the smaller (low-level) modules.
+As a result, high-level modules that gets written directly depend on the smaller (low-level) modules.

 DIP says instead: